-1. Go at your own pace in this 20-week online class
+1. Go at your own pace in this 20-week online course

 2. Artistic guidance & pointers from the instructor